FEATURES DEMO VIDEOS SAMPLES SUPPORT OTHER MODULES

 Data type profiling:

 If a VARn (in-block local variable) or BUSn is used as a line's destination, i.e. BUS2=CV.F÷CV.B, then the variable will become that data type.
-The declared variable won't be able to be used with opposite types, i.e. OUTD=GT.AΛBUS2 with only GT.x and TG.x showing (or HI or LO for directly setting OUTD in this case)
+The declared variable won't be able to be used with opposite types, i.e. OUTD=GT.AΛBUS2 with only GT.x and TG.x showing (or HI or LO for directly setting OUTD in this case).
+Initially, an undeclared variable brought to an output will color as CV type (red)

 Conditional Statements: